is a software emulator of the

 hold the soft Forth kernel and application image).
 So Soft Forth is not a

 See also on page 2.2 of the documentation a problem related to the HP-71B ROM 1BBBB.

 The C71 module is an example of a Forth application built with Soft-Forth (version SFTH:F), and actually the only known application of this type.

-C71 implements a RPN calculator (note that g-ON is used to exit C71, no other documentation is available).
+C71 implements a RPN calculator (note that g-ON is used to exit C71, see the partial documentation for more details).

 is a classic board game.
 The HP-71B version below is an adaptation I made of a

 HP-85 program around 1985, with minor changes for Emu71 done in 2003.

 It runs great on my Emu71/DOS in a 43- or 50-line mode command box on my old Win2k system, or in DOSBox in 40-line mode (or better).
 The screen size is too small to run it in Emu71/DOS in a normal 25-line mode.

 It is now possible to also run it in Emu71/Win using the ILvideo80 device (HP92198 emulation):